 They also offer Korean table barbecue at the back of the restaurant, allowing guests to grill their own meat and vegetables.
 Korean barbecue is very prominent in its country of origin and is iconic in the Korean restaurants found overseas from its home.
 However, vegetarians may wish to miss out on this experience as it’s made to specifically grill meat.

 Not only is Bento Bab the hotspot for Korean street food, but another attraction to its thousands of visitors is also its infusion of Korean pop music (kpop) to its decor and theme.
-Plastered across the walls of the interior you will find posters of the world-famous Korean boyband BTS (Bangtan Sonyeondan) and their discography containing record-breaking albums, a Grammy-nominated song and multiple #1 Billboard Hot 100 singles playing in the background.
+Plastered across the walls of the interior you will find posters of the world-famous Korean boyband BTS (Bangtan Sonyeondan) and their discography containing record-breaking albums and multiple #1 Billboard Hot 100 singles playing in the background.

-Made up of seven members, RM, Jin, SUGA, J-Hope, Jimin, V and Jungkook, each of their portraits feature their smiles watching gleefully over you, as if you’ve taken a seat at the table with them to enjoy a meal together – don’t we wish.
+The Grammy-nominated band is made up of seven members, RM, Jin, SUGA, J-Hope, Jimin, V and Jungkook.
+Each of their portraits feature their smiles watching gleefully over you as if you’ve taken a seat at the table with them to enjoy a meal together – don’t we wish.